Monster0506/factBook/style/README.md

 File and directory names should be lowercase, excluding READMEs, which should be UPPERCASE.

-Do not change given files to reflect these guides, as it may break links to those pages.
+Unless your filename change updates all links associated with that file, please avoid changing filenames, as this will break links.

-Hypens should be used instead of underscores to denotate spaces.
-Camel case is also acceptable (i.e. majorTags.md)
+Hyphens should be used instead of underscores to denotate spaces.
+Camel case is also acceptable (i.e. majorTags.md), but Pascal case is not.

 Do not use non-standered english characters in filenames.